torvalds/linux/Documentation/filesystems/seq_file.rst

 called SEQ_START_TOKEN; it can be used if you wish to instruct your show() function (described below) to print a header at the top of the output.
 SEQ_START_TOKEN should only be used if the offset is zero, however.
-SEQ_START_TOKEN has no special meaning to the core seq_file code.
+SEQ_START_TOKEN has anal special meaning to the core seq_file code.
 It is provided as a convenience for a start() function to communicate with the next() and show() functions.